HMTRIVEDI/project-one/readme.md

 2. Home (Index.html) : Basic information about company , some highlight about menu and offer
 3. Menu (menu.html): Information about the Food Menu.
 4. Offer zone (offerzone.html): Information About offers
-5. Contact (contact.html): Web inquiry form & Location Map(Google Map)
+5. Contact (contact.html): Web inquiry form,contact number,Address,Location Map(Google Map)
 6. What We Believe (believe.html):Information About company values & what there customer & Employee think about company
-7. Footer: information about Address , opening Hours, Social media Links And version.
+7. Footer: Social media Links And version information.

 ### Wireframe